Marcelo-Diament/store-block/README.md

 ```

 Observe that when we include new CSS Handles we must declare them in the CSS_HANDLES array.
-Also, once we're using a new prop, we must added it to the app schema.
+Also, once we're using a new prop, we must add it to the app schema.

 Example: